Well, this one has been sitting over in the UNhallowed collection for amost of the last decade, but I’m no longer sure that it needs to be.

 Which is just as well.
-Because Albus Dumbledore, although possibly an inspirational Schoolmaster, in my opinion anyway, was a piss-poor war leader.
+Because Albus Dumbledore was a piss-poor war leader.

-We can readily accept that during VoldWar I Albus Dumbledore was an inspirational figure, but in that go-round it was the Ministry that was calling the shots.
+We can readily accept that during VoldWar I Albus Dumbledore might have been an inspirational figure, but in that go-round it was the Ministry that was calling the shots.
 Dumbledore was not running the show himself.

 Or was he?
 Hold that thought, too.

 If you look back over his track record, I mean really look, you can easily see a whole string of misunderstandings and poor decisions.
-The man is an educator not a General.
+The man is a scholar not a General.